ModDota/moddota.github.io/_articles/scripting-introduction.md

 Just make sure it's actually Dota Lua and not another game API, as some of the functions might share names with other engines.

 That's all for the Scripting basics.
-I expect you to have more questions than when you started reading, feel free to drop all your doubts at the community's [Discord channel](https://discord.com/invite/tPvHaRz), you'll find help there 24/7.

----
+For more questions, the community's [Discord channel](https://discord.com/invite/tPvHaRz) is available for help 24/7.